ellacharmed/today-I-learned/intro.md

 ## Experiment Two

-[ ] TODO.
+[x] TODO.
 Need to figure out how to do .md files as links and not in Topic.
-[ ] TODO.
+[x] TODO.
 Using numbering, so content is sorted in the order I want.

-## Next Actions

 [x] TODO.
 Set up as git repo before doing `{ref}`experiment-two <experiment-two>`.
 I want to keep the different versions of the _toc without numbering them manually.
 But then cannot access each file unless I switch to that branch...
 Hmmm.
 Maybe manual numbering and then commit each experiments as an atomic change instead of in separate branches.

 _note_: ToDos need to be